 “Your life doesn’t get better by chance, it gets better by change.”
-In this 4 part series, we’ll walk through how to use a bullet journal to change your life.
+In this series, we’ll walk through how to use a bullet journal to change your life.
 We’ll look at bullet journal basics, and then explore how you can use your bullet journal to form better habits, to be happier and to get the right things done.

 The Bullet Journal system has many fans and deservedly so.
 It’s completely customizable and adapts to become the exact solution you have been looking for.
 Using a Bullet Journal is a small thing that can have a huge impact over time.